Build System

 podman/redox-base-containerfile

 - The file used to create the image used by the Podman build.
 The installation of Ubuntu packages needed for the build is done here.
-See Adding Packages to the Build if you need to add additional Ubuntu packages.
+See the Adding Packages to the Build section if you need to add additional Ubuntu packages.

 Filesystem Configuration